 4. Exchange business cards and promise to stay in touch (or, rather, ask them for opt-in permission in a personalized prompt).

 Voilà!
 That will do for a short introduction.
-Now, if you cross your paths with this person again, make sure to refer to your first meeting (AKA deep-link to the place in the app where you want to take your user next).
+Now, if you cross paths with this person again, make sure to refer to your first meeting (aka deep-link to the place in the app where you want to take your user next).

 How to keep users engaged throughout their lifecycle